Believe, Achieve, Succeed

 Phonics and Spelling

-We are very proud of our systematic and successful teaching of phonics in EYFS and KS1 and have achieved good results in the government phonics screenings over the last three years.
+We are very proud of our systematic and successful teaching of phonics in EYFS and KS1 and have achieved good results in the government phonics screenings over the last five years.
 We have developed a whole school phonics curriculum based on the Letter and Sounds document and all children in EYFS, Year 1 and Year 2 participate in a daily 25 minute phonics session.

 As children move in to Year 3 there is a transition to teaching spelling and grammar in contextualized teaching inputs throughout the curriculum.
 This approach continues throughout Key Stage 2 in preparation for the Spelling, Grammar and Punctuation test at the end of Year 6.